Timiryazev monument: History

 On 12 April 1922 Presidium of Mossovet issued a resolution to erect a monument to Timiryazev as a part of Lenin's plan of monumental propaganda.
 This statue was installed at the end of Tverskoy Boulevard.
 There were ruins of the building which was almost destroyed during the Revolution, but for the construction of this monument it was completely demolished and replaced by a park.
 The architectural design was assigned to architect Dmitry Osipov.
-During World War II a bomb fell near the statue and it had been dropped from the monument.
+During World War II a bomb fell near the statue and dislodged it from its pedestal.
 It was re-installed, but you can see that it is chipped in two places.